Committees

 Maria Willis – CP Unlimited

-The Legislative Committee was established to help educate the general public regarding the achievements and challenges of people with intellectual and developmental disabilities and their families.
+This committee was established to help educate the general public regarding the achievements and challenges of people with intellectual and developmental disabilities and their families.
 It is a place where advocacy happens and the voices of those who live in the system can be heard.